saifmohammednipun/Cricket-Club-Management-System/README.md

 - **User Authentication:** Secure login for admins and players.
 - **Player Management:** Register new players and manage player profiles.
+- **Clubs Info:** Manage and view information about different cricket clubs.
+- **Teams Info:** Manage and view details of various teams within the clubs.
 - **Match Scheduling:** Schedule matches and manage match details.
+- **Match Results:** Record and display the results of matches.
 - **Achievement Tracking:** Track and display the achievements of the club and its players.
+- **Player Contracts:** Update and manage player contracts.
 - **Responsive Design:** User-friendly interface that works on various devices.

 ## Technologies Used